cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/xds.md

 ### Server-side

-The server-side add the option with `xds.NewLimiter()` to enable limit traffic policy.
+The server-side add the option with `xdssuite.NewLimiter()` to enable limit traffic policy.

 #### Traffic route based on Tag Match